LaunchCodeEducation/linux/content/package-manager/walkthrough/package-installation/index.md

 ![in insert mode](pictures/vim-insert-mode.png?classes=border)

-Take note of the line at the bottom that says: `-- INSERT --` indicating we are in insert mode.
+Take note of the line at the bottom that says: `-- INSERT --` indicating you are in insert mode.

 While in insert mode any key presses you make will show up in the file.
 This is the primary way for entering or editing text into a file while in `vim`.